Turner Classic Movies Host Robert Osborne Cause Of Death: How Did TCM Icon Die?

 The cause of death of Turner Classic Movies host Robert Osbourne has not yet been released to the public, but Golden Age cinema fans around the world are already mourning the passing of the man whose brief introductions to some of history’s greatest films will forever be inextricably linked to their memories of them.
-He was 84 years old.
+He was 84-years-old.

 Today we say good-bye to a dear member of our TCM family.
 Our thoughts are with all who love, as we do, Robert Osborne. #TCMRemembers pic.twitter.com/egWsPRGnJb